nRo/DataFrame/README.md

 - The read and write functions have been rewritten from scratch for this version.
 Some existing methods have beed removed.

-- Data grouping has been refactored and aggregation function can now be applied to data groupings.
+- Data grouping has been refactored and aggregation functions can now be applied to data groupings.
 In general, data groupings can now be used like normal DataFrames.

 - This library now requires Java 8.